-Following six successful years at the helm of HMRI, Professor Nilsson will accept a position as Global Innovation Chair with the newly created Centre for Innovative Technologies in Rehabilitation Settings (CITRS) at the UON in early 2018, in line with the appointment of a replacement director.
+Following six successful years at the helm of HMRI, Professor Nilsson will accept a position as Global Innovation Chair with the newly created Centre for Rehab Innovations (CRI) at the UON in early 2018, in line with the appointment of a replacement director.

 Recruitment firm KPMG has been engaged to undertake the executive recruitment process - details available on Linkedin.

 “We’ve formulated a succession plan and won’t rush the process, as we’re looking for a leader of the highest calibre,” HMRI Chairman Kyle Loades said.
 “The Board found the right person in Michael, back in 2011, so we will follow an equally thorough selection process this time.